openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C12_Distance_fields.md

  ## Prerequisites

- Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is add "orx-jumpflood" to the `orxFeatures` set in `build.gradle.kts`.
-Make sure to reimport the gradle project after adding the feature.
+ Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is enable `orx-jumpflood` in the `orxFeatures` set in `build.gradle.kts` and reimport the gradle project.

  ## Distance field visualization